 Anyways, Trev and I, we’re goofy.
 Like, really goofy.
 Be prepared to laugh… and then laugh… and then laugh some more.
 Shooting with us is a dang good time, and we’ll probably all be great friends by the end.

-I've always loved photography (I have worksheets from fourth grade where I list it as my top hobby), but I didn't turn it into a career until just about two years ago.
+I've always loved photography (I have worksheets from fourth grade where I list it as my top hobby), but I didn't turn it into a career until just about three years ago.
 I had the opportunity to second shoot for a couple of incredible photographers, and things seemed to shoot off from there... pun intended.
 Being self taught has definitely posed some challenges over the years, but I would never want it differently now.
 It's allowed me to grow as an artist at my own pace, and without anyone else's influence.